tudo-aqua/bgw/docs/components/container/container.md

 The complete source code for this example can be found [here](/bgw/components/container.html#complete-source-code-for-the-example).

-To create a running example, the described elements are wrapped in a [BoardGameApplication](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.core/-board-game-application/).
+To create a running example, the required components are wrapped in a [BoardGameApplication](/bgw/kotlin-docs/bgw-core/tools.aqua.bgw.core/-board-game-application/).

 ````kotlin